oikwunze/Interview_Questions/README.md

 Others
 -- How to upgrade service now instance - RAISE A HI TICKET IN SERVICENOW -- ZING SEARCH technique is used in service now to search for words.
+-- What kind of protocol does servicenow use to send and recieve email notifications(Configure in Email Accout module) POP3-- To send emails from servicenow to outside SMTP-- To recieve emails from outside to servicenow

 Banner logo may not defined in My Company or showing Servicenow Logo